 - It is not enough that clients activate the reception of a Multicast group, there needs to be a sender.
 Thus, application level service announcement and/or service negotiation is assumed.
 The Multicast sender may not be aware whether there are zero or more receivers.

 - Support of IP Multicast on the public internet (external Data Network) is not widespread since IGMP is not used between routers and PIM or other routing protocols are used.
 IP Multicast is primarily used in private or enterprise networks, i.e. within one autonomous domain where there is coordination between Multicast sender and receiver, since IP Routing must be configured.

-Editor's Note: Further text updates to reflect the possibility of tunneling multicast through the public internet using RFC 8777 are required.

-* * * * Fourth change * * * *

-A.3.3.6 UE

-The UE needs to support the MBS operations and receive MBS data packets from NG-RAN.
-The UE performs the following functions:

-- Reception of multicast data using PTM /PTP.

-- Reception of broadcast data.

-- Handling of incoming MBS QoS flows.

-Editor's Note: Management of MBS QoS Flows depends on solution evaluation.

-- Signalling for joining and leaving multicast session.

-Editor's Note: Whether UP-based joining and leaving is supported is FFS.

-- MBS support at AS layer.

-* * * * Fifth change * * * *

-A.3.3.13 UPF

-The UPF performs the following MBS related functions:

-- Interacts with SMF for receiving multicast data from MB-UPF for individual delivery.

-- Send multicast data to NG-RAN for Individual delivery

-NOTE: UPF and MB-UPF may be co-located or deployed separately.

-Editor's Note: Additional functionality may be added depending on selected solution and whether UP-based joining and leaving is supported.
+However new technologies for support of multicast routing in the public internet are emerging, for instance automatic multicast tunneling can be securely established using revers DNS using RFC 8777.